 Welcome to Seattle Center

-Temporary site-specific works installed on campus by artists whose work reflects their surroundings and enlivens the campus with color, whimsy, and surprise.
-This year's works center on the theme Metamorphosis, and will be installed August through December.
+Temporary site-specific works installed on campus by artists whose work reflects their surroundings and the theme "Metamorphosis."
+Four artists provide works that enliven the campus with color, whimsy, and surprise.

 ANGIE HINOJOS YUSUF & CARLOS JIMENEZ, LXCHEL